 All teaching faculty are expected to maintain regular office hours at times when they can be available to their students and colleagues.
-It is expected that full-time teaching faculty will list a minimum of six hours per week to be available to students for advising and counseling (one office hour per week, per course).
-Office hour location will be determined by the chair.
-Part-time teaching faculty are to list a proportional number of office hours per week.
-A notice of these hours, teaching appointments, and meetings is to be posted outside the teaching faculty's office and should be listed in the course syllabus provided to students.
+Regular office hours are Monday through Thursday between 8:00 a.m. and 6:00 p.m. and till 2 pm on Friday.
+Office hours held outside of these regular times, or, if on campus, held away from your office location, must be approved by the appropriate school dean.
+It is expected that full-time teaching faculty will list a minimum of six hours per week to be available to students.
+Part-time and adjunct faculty are to list a proportional number of office hours per week.
+For those teaching on campus, a notice of these office hours is to be posted outside the teaching faculty's office and must be listed in the course syllabus.
 A copy should also be provided to the department chair.
-Department chairs should ensure that the department has a visible notification of how students may reach chairs and all faculty members in their department should they need assistance.
+Department chairs should ensure that the department has a visible notification of how students may reach all faculty members in their department.